4th AU-EU Summit 2017

 An ERANET with Africa aimed at promoting a unified European approach to collaborating with Africa in the field of science and technology research for innovation and sustainable development (EC contribution 2MEUR.The FP7-funded ERAfrica initiative is an innovative funding model that enabled 15 European and African countries to launch a joint call for proposals in 3 thematic fields: Renewable Energy, Interfacing Challenges and New Ideas, resulting in 17 collaborative research projects being backed through a virtual fund for a total of € 8.3 million.

 - EU – Africa cooperation in R&I 691 KB

 - Roadmap for a jointly funded AU-EU Research & Innovation Partnership on Climate Change and Sustainable Energy (CCSE) 348 KB

 - Roadmap for Food & Nutrition security and Sustainable Agriculture 481 KB

 - EU-Africa High Level Policy Dialogue on Science, Technology and Innovation 2016 – Conclusions 383 KB

-- EU-Africa High Level Policy Dialogue on Science, Technology and Innovation 2013 – Conclusions
+- Conclusions of the 4th EU-Africa High Level Policy Dialogue on Science, Technology and Innovation 236 KB

 - Role of STI to foster the implementation of the Sustainable Development Goals (SDGs)